Euthydemus/Euthydemus.github.io/_posts/2019-04-21-recent-history-of-police.md

 to re-offend if released"{% include /aside.html nid="kahn2019" text='<a href="https://www.partnershiponai.org/report-on-machine-learning-in-risk-assessment-tools-in-the-u-s-criminal-justice-system/">Partnership on AI, 2019</a>; <a href="https://www.bloomberg.com/news/articles/2019-04-26/major-tech-firms-come-out-against-police-use-of-ai-algorithms">Kahn, 2019</a>' %} and not the systems that
 they're already actively selling to law enforcement agencies.
-While Congress has begun signaling discomfort with facial recognition capabilities{% include /aside.html nid="kelly2019" text='<a href="https://www.flawedfacedata.com/">Garvie, 2019</a>; <a href="https://www.theverge.com/2019/5/22/18635848/facial-recognition-tech-regulation-house-oversight-committee-republicans-democrats">Kelly, 2019</a>'%}, it seems unlikely that they will be willing to move against commercial and state interests that are becoming more entrenched as time goes on.
+While Congress has begun signaling discomfort with facial recognition capabilities{% include /aside.html nid="kelly2019" text='<a href="https://www.flawedfacedata.com/">Garvie, 2019</a>; <a href="https://www.theverge.com/2019/5/22/18635848/facial-recognition-tech-regulation-house-oversight-committee-republicans-democrats">Kelly, 2019</a>'%}, it seems unlikely that they will be willing to move against commercial and state interests that are becoming more entrenched as time goes on.{% include /aside.html nid="garviemoy2019" text='<a href="https://www.americaunderwatch.com/">Garvie &amp; Moy, 2019</a>'%}

 Stepping back from facial recognition to the relatively tame license plate recognition doesn't solve for all of the harms because they are still subject to the "pitfalls of automated policing, where one